 Driver’s development was at our DNA since our beginning, with a Drivers’ Academy and Junior teams starting in 2012.
 We helped drivers who were later among the best in the world.
-However, as I mentioned before, unfortunately there is no an appropriate legal framework to have a long term return of the investment on these drivers, and despite our efforts, we discontinued that line.
+However, as I mentioned before, unfortunately, there is no appropriate legal framework to have a long-term return on the investment in these drivers, and despite our efforts, we discontinued that line.

-However, and even if we now have only very experienced drivers, mutual learning, benchmark and communication to boost the performance is one of the reasons why we are in the team.
-In other words, development of the performance of the drivers is the reason behind our work as a team!
+However, and even if we now have only very experienced drivers, mutual learning, benchmarking and communication to boost performance is one of the reasons why we are in the team.
+In other words, the development of the performance of the drivers is the reason behind our work as a team!

-How do you plan for a sim race ?
-Do you test tyre pressures, setups? different track conditions?
+How do you plan for a sim race?
+Do you test tyre pressures, and setups? different track conditions?
 Is there a magic excel spreadsheet at your HQ or do you use software to help you plan?

 Race preparation is 98% of the work, and the idea is that you want to go to a race with everything under control, including the best car, the best pace and the best strategy.

 This means strong work on setup development (a long term work, which brings an in-depth knowledge of every aspect of the car), driver preparation (testing under different conditions), strategy (under different scenarios), and every other minor aspect that can have an influence in the race.